michaelkoohang/WWDC2019/README.md

 ## About

 This is my submission to Apple's scholarship program for the 2019 World Wide Developer Conference.
 I was awarded one of 350 scholarships in the world to attend the conference.
-The premise of the playground is to educate users on how the iPhone protects their privacy in a fun and ineractive way.
+The premise of the playground is to educate users on how the iPhone protects their privacy in a fun and interactive way.

 ## How it works